Atínale al precio

 Atínale al Precio (Get the Price Right) is a Mexican game show based on The Price Is Right that has aired in two separate runs on Televisa, both hosted by Marco Antonio Regil.
 The format is similar to the American version of the show, featuring many pricing games that have also appeared on that version.

 1997 version

 The show

 This version borrowed many elements from the American version (from set, game styles and a salsa arrangement of the U.S. main theme).
-Regil was pointed out by American host Bob Barker in the VIP of the audience of a U.S. episode in 1997 and was a candidate to host the US version during the 2007 tryouts.
-This show also included a light border in its intro, a la the U.S. show, but other elements were borrowed from the UK Bob Warman's show, like in-show sponsorship and a car in the Showcase Showdown.
+Regil was pointed out by American host Bob Barker in the VIP of the audience of a U.S. episode in 1997 and was a candidate to host the American version during the 2007 tryouts.
+This show also included a light border in its intro, a la the U.S. show, but other elements were borrowed from the British version, like in-show sponsorship and a car in the Showcase Showdown.